 An integrated centralized database leads to effortless integration of departments and processes within the entire organization.
 Many benefits come from coherent decision making, including improvement in customer experiences and reductions in costs.

 This may be the biggest difference between ERP and MRP systems and will help you decide which is right for your business.

 ERP solutions are integrated and provide real-time information in a shared database, meaning employees working across departments will all have access to the same information.

 MRP software tends to be a singular application that solely addresses manufacturing needs to manage production schedules and materials.
 This system is suitable as long as the company isn’t looking for complex integration with other processes.

 Extent of use

-Both of these systems enable multiple users but they differ when it comes to the types of users that will benefit.
+Both of these systems enable multiple users, but they differ when it comes to the types of users that will benefit.

 MRP systems are useful for anyone working in the warehouse or operational side of a manufacturing business, a warehouse manager checking on the inventory of raw materials or a warehouse worker overseeing the entire operation for example.
 It allows up-to-date inventory control information, accurate production and makes working with distributors a lot easier.

-The difference with ERP is many others in your organisation have access across different departments and it includes entirely different functionality - accounting and CRM for example.
-There’s an added benefit here that all your teams have easy access to information from other parts of the organisation, allowing data to be shared across purposes, to purchasing, accounts, sales and even marketing, allowing them to do their jobs more effectively.
+The difference with ERP is many others in your organization have access across different departments and it includes entirely different functionality - accounting and CRM for example.
+There’s an added benefit here that all your teams have easy access to information from other parts of the organization, allowing data to be shared across purposes, to purchasing, accounts, sales and even marketing, allowing them to do their jobs more effectively.